fionawakeup/Credit-Card-Fraud-Detection/README.md

 * Normalization

 ## Machine Learning Modeling
-* To prevent overfitting, I implemented dropout layers.
+* To prevent overfitting, I implemented dropout layers in Neural Network.
-* Used binary crossentropy as loss function.
+* Used binary crossentropy as loss function in Neural Network.
-* Used Precision, Recall, and AUC as evaluation metrics
+* Used Precision, Recall, and AUC as evaluation metrics.
 * class_weight argument in the model to deal with imbalanced dataset.
 * To handle imbalanced dataset in baseline machine learning models:
-  * Used resample from Sklearn to upsample minority
+  * Used resample from Sklearn to upsample minority.
-  * Used resample from Sklearn to downsample majority
+  * Used resample from Sklearn to downsample majority.
-  * Generated synthetic samples by SMOTE from imblearn
+  * Generated synthetic samples by SMOTE from imblearn.

 ## Prediction results
 ![ff0fa37210f74e88e58af6ca61fe9b7](https://user-images.githubusercontent.com/55510330/171550351-17c077e9-6e8f-42d5-bfed-8ce382eae4c1.png)